Airbus says U.S. factory will be world's most efficient

-BRIEF-Sodastream says work stoppage at unit's Lehavim facility not impacted business operations

-* In Q4 2016, co was notified by Histadrut that employees of co's Israeli subsidiary had decided to join the Histadrut

-MOBILE, Ala., Sept 13 Airbus Group said on Sunday that its first U.S. factory, due to formally open on Monday, will be the most efficient in the world and capable of producing up to eight jetliners a month by 2018.
+MOBILE, Ala.
+Airbus Group said on Sunday that its first U.S. factory, due to formally open on Monday, will be the most efficient in the world and capable of producing up to eight jetliners a month by 2018.

 The elegant, skylit factory on 116 acres here is a potent threat to rival Boeing Co.
 Both companies now make 42 single-aisle planes a month and plan to ramp output up sharply in the next few years to fill back orders for new planes.